Virgil: Burial and tomb

 However, Johann Friedrich Heinrich Schlosser was unable to find a manuscript of this hymn, and reported that he had only heard these verses recited from memory by a brother who had lived at Mantua.

-Through the nineteenth century, the supposed tomb attracted travellers on the Grand Tour, and still draws visitors.
+Through the 19th century, the supposed tomb attracted travellers on the Grand Tour, and still draws visitors.

 Works

 Early works

 According to the commentators, Virgil received his first education when he was five and later went to Cremona, Milan, and finally Rome to study rhetoric, medicine, and astronomy, which he would abandon for philosophy.
 From Virgil's admiring references to the neoteric writers Asinius Pollio and Cinna, it has been inferred that he was, for a time, associated with Catullus's neoteric circle.
 According to the Catalepton, he began to write poetry while in the Epicurean school of Siro in Naples.
 A group of small works attributed to the youthful Virgil by the commentators survive collected under the title Appendix Vergiliana, but are considered spurious by scholars.
 One, the Catalepton, consists of fourteen short poems, some of which may be Virgil's, and a short narrative poem Culex ("The Gnat"), was attributed to Virgil as early as the 1st century AD.